 Bits Field Description 7:5 DLM: Delivery Mode This 3-bit field specifies how the remapped interrupt is handled.
 Delivery Modes operate only in conjunction with specified Trigger Modes (TM).
 Correct Trigger Modes must be guaranteed by software.
-Restrictions are indicated below: • 000b (Fixed Mode) - Deliver the interrupt to all the agents indicated by the Destination ID field.
-The Trigger Mode for fixed delivery mode can be edge or level. • 001b (Lowest Priority) - Deliver the interrupt to one (and only one) of the agents indicated by the Destination ID field (the algorithm to pick the target agent is component specific and could include priority based algorithm).
-The Trigger Mode can be edge or level. • 010b (System Management Interrupt or SMI): SMI is an edge triggered interrupt regardless of the setting of the Trigger Mode (TM) field.
+Restrictions are indicated below: OOOb (Fixed Mode) - Deliver the interrupt to all the agents indicated by the Destination ID field.
+The Trigger Mode for fixed delivery mode can be edge or level.
+OO1b (Lowest Priority) - Deliver the interrupt to one (and only one) of the agents indicated by the Destination ID field (the algorithm to pick the target agent is component specific and could include priority based algorithm).
+The Trigger Mode can be edge or level.
+O10b (System Management Interrupt or SMI): SMI is an edge triggered interrupt regardless of the setting of the Trigger Mode (TM) field.
 For systems that rely on SMI semantics, the vector field is ignored, but must be programmed to all zeroes for future compatibility.
 (Support for this delivery mode is implementation specific.
-Platforms supporting interrupt remapping are expected to generate SMI through dedicated pin or platform-specific special messages) 1 • 100b (NMI) - Deliver the signal to all the agents listed in the destination field.
+Platforms supporting interrupt remapping are expected to generate SMI through dedicated pin or platform-specific special messages)2 100b (NMI) - Deliver the signal to all the agents listed in the destination field.
 The vector information is ignored.
 NMI is an edge triggered interrupt regardless of the Trigger Mode (TM) setting.
-(Platforms supporting interrupt remapping are recommended to generate NMI through dedicated pin or platform-specific special messages) 2 • 101b (INIT) - Deliver this signal to all the agents indicated by the Destination ID field.
+(Platforms supporting interrupt remapping are recommended to generate NMI through dedicated pin or platform-specific special messages)2 101b (INIT) - Deliver this signal to all the agents indicated by the Destination ID field.
 The vector information is ignored.
 INIT is an edge triggered interrupt regardless of the Trigger Mode (TM) setting.
 (Support for this delivery mode is implementation specific.
-Platforms supporting interrupt remapping are expected to generate INIT through dedicated pin or platform-specific special messages) 2 • 111b (ExtINT) - Deliver the signal to the INTR signal of all agents indicated by the Destination ID field (as an interrupt that originated from an 8259A compatible int 4 TM: Trigger Mode This field indicates the signal type of the interrupt that uses the IRTE.
-O: Indicates edge sensitive.
+Platforms supporting interrupt remapping are expected to generate INIT through dedicated pin or platform-specific special messages)2 101b (INIT) - Deliver the signal to all the agents indicated by the Destination ID 4 TM: Trigger Mode This field indicates the signal type of the interrupt that uses the IRTE.
+0: Indicates edge sensitive.
 1: Indicates level sensitive.
 This field is evaluated by hardware only when the Present (P) field is Set.
-3 RH: Redirection Hint This bit indicates whether the remapped interrupt request should be directed to one among N processors specified in Destination ID field, under hardware control. • 0: When RH is 0, the remapped interrupt is directed to the processor listed in the Destination ID field. • 1: When RH is 1, the remapped interrupt is directed to 1 of N processors specified in the Destination ID field.
+3 RH: Redirection Hint This bit indicates whether the remapped interrupt request should be directed to one among N processors specified in Destination ID field, under hardware control.
+O: When RH is 0, the remapped interrupt is directed to the processor listed in the Destination ID field.
+1: When RH is 1, the remapped interrupt is directed to 1 of N processors specified in the Destination ID field.
 This field is evaluated by hardware only when the present (P) field is Set.
-2 DM: Destination Mode This field indicates whether the Destination ID field in an IRTE should be interpreted as logical or physical APIC ID. • 0: Physical • 1: Logical This field is evaluated by hardware only when the present (P) field is Set.
+2 DM: Destination Mode This field indicates whether the Destination ID field in an IRTE should be interpreted as logical or physical APIC ID.
+0: Physical 1: Logical This field is evaluated by hardware only when the present (P) field is Set.